 The inner ear is a delicate structure and contains small blood vessels.
 When the heart isn’t working well, those blood vessels (and other parts of the body) may experience decreased blood supply.
 When the blood supply to your inner ear is limited, you can develop hearing loss.

 There are various heart problems that can cause decreased blood supply to the inner ear, including heart disease.
-And according to the Center for Disease Control and Prevention, heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
+According to the Center for Disease Control and Prevention, heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.

 For some people with heart problems, hearing loss may be the first sign.